superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 ### End-to-End Evaluation

-An end-to-end evaluation of a RAG application assesses the final responses generated by LLMs in response to given inputs.
+An end-to-end evaluation of a RAG application assesses the final outputs generated by LLMs in response to given inputs.
 It requires addressing issues discussed above, related to data heterogeneity, domain specificity, and user query and preference diversity.
 It's impossible to devise a fixed metric or methodology that fits all domains and use-cases.

 To address these difficulties, you can assess the fidelity and quality of generated text using established metrics like [BLEU](https://huggingface.co/spaces/evaluate-metric/bleu) and [ROUGE](https://huggingface.co/spaces/evaluate-metric/rouge), and combine these scores with LLM-based or human evaluation methods.
 This [Quality Criteria paper](https://scholarspace.manoa.hawaii.edu/server/api/core/bitstreams/c6a53998-09e3-4d17-91fd-c7416d51b250/content) provides some excellent ideas for creating such a solution.

 ## In sum...

 To summarize, a robust RAG evaluation strategy requires you to establish methods to automatically evaluate similarity and content overlap between generated response and reference summaries.
 You can also leverage human evaluation to evaluate subjective information, such as context-relevance, novelty, and fluency.
-You can also build a classified 'domain - questions' set based on question complexity (easy, medium, hard).
-Doing this can give you an overall sense of the RAG performance.
+In addition, you can  build a classified 'domain - questions' set based on question complexity (easy, medium, hard).
+Doing this will provide you with an overall sense of the RAG application's performance.

-Still, it remains complicated and challenging to formulate a comprehensive set of evaluation metrics.
+While our proposed evaluation strategy is meant to improve RAG evaluation, we should acknowledge that no evaluation is perfect, and it remains complicated and challenging to formulate a comprehensive set of evaluation metrics.

 ## What's next

-We've laid a foundation and discussed the layers of evaluation.
-In the next article, we will describe how you can demystify existing frameworks ((too vague - frameworks for what?)).
+We've laid a general foundation for discussing RAG evaluation.
+In the next article, we'll demystify some existing evaluation frameworks, including...(Trulens, Arize, maybe Quotient AI MVP), and see how well they do at covering all the layers of evaluation we've discused.
 Looking forward to seeing you in the next part!

 ## Contributors